What is lead poisoning?

 Signs of repeated lead exposure include:

-Since a child’s brain is still developing, lead can lead to mental impairment.
-Signs of mental impairment may include:
+Since a child’s brain is still developing, lead can lead to intellectual

 - severe abdominal pain and cramping

 - muscle weakness

 - stumbling when walking